badnewsgoonies-dot/vale-village-v2/docs/compendium/battle.md

 1. Add component-level notes (props/contracts) for BattleUnitSprite and QueueBattleView focusing on sprite resolution and uiPhase derivation.
 2. Create a short checklist for e2e flaky failures: capture DOM snapshot when enemy sprites missing, log battle.phase and events count.
 3. If desired, move this file into docs/compendium/ui/ and update links in README.
+4. Implement a watcher_prep utility (suggested path: src/ui/sprites/watcher_prep.ts) — a runtime and CI-friendly validator that scans the sprite manifest, reports missing/undefined sprite keys, and emits structured diagnostics (console warnings + machine-readable JSON) so tests can fail fast and debugging is reproducible.
+Note: watcher_prep is not present in the repository and should be created as the next implementation task; it should avoid any randomization and rely only on the canonical sprite manifest and constants.

 ---